jparkerweb/semantic-chunking/README.md

 ```

-Look at the `example.js` file in the root of this project for a more complex example of using all the optional parameters.
+Look at the `example\example-chunkit.js` file for a more complex example of using all the optional parameters.

 ## Tuning